 4. Highwave AutoDogMug

-Another pet water bottle with bowl attached, it holds 14 ounces of water which means a little less than half a litre.
-The Highwave AutoDogMug is also BPA-free and designed to be leak tight.
+Another pet water bottle with a bowl attached that holds 20 ounces of water.
+The Highwave AutoDogMug is also BPA-free and designed to be leak-tight.
 It fits on most cup holders which makes it easy to bring when on the go.

 Forget about gravity, using this water bottle is a matter of squeezing!
 To fill the water bowl, just give it a good squeeze and hold it while your dog is drinking.
 If your dog is done, release the squeeze to allow the water back into the bottle.
-Make sure to change the water regularly to avoid any bacteria to spread and grow inside the bottle.
+Make sure to change the water regularly to avoid any bacteria spreading and growing inside the bottle.

-Available in three basic colors (blue, pink or smoke), the manufacturers insists that there might be a few drops leaked so take that into consideration before buying this product!
+Available in five bright colors (smoke, green, pink, purple, and red), the manufacturers insist that there might be a few drops leaked so take that into consideration before buying this product!

 5. Petmate Replendish Microban Gravity Waterer